-In 1958 American investment in the Community of Six totalled \$ 1,908 million; at the end of 1971 it stood at \$ 13,574 million.
-In addition to this there was also \$ 8,941 million of American investment in the United Kingdom.
-Total American investment in the Nine at the end of 1971 was \$ 23,087 million.
+In 1958 American investment in the Community of Six totaled \$1.908 billion; at the end of 1971 it stood at \$13.574 billion.
+In addition to this there was also \$8.941 billion of American investment in the United Kingdom.
+Total American investment in the Nine at the end of 1971 was \$23.087 billion.
 All figures given here are based on book value; real or replacement value would be three to four times greater.
-Such figures also take into account only investments by American firms directly from the United States and do not include investments by American holding companies located for example, in Switzerland, Luxembourg or the Bahamas.
+Such figures also take into account only investments by American firms directly from the United States and do not include investments by American holding companies located, for example, in Switzerland, Luxembourg, or the Bahamas.

-Since its establishment the Community has been one of the fastest growing regions for American direct investment.
+Since its establishement the Community has been one of the fastest growing regions for American direct investment.
 The perspectives of a large, more unified and affluent market encouraged many American companies to establish manufacturing plants in Europe.
-In 1958 investment in the Community comprised only 7% of total American investment abroad.
-By 1971 the Community proportion had risen to 15.8%, and 26.8% of American investment abroad in 1971 was in the Community of Nine.
+In 1958 investment in the Community comprised only 7 per cent of total American investment abroad.
+By 1971 the Community proportion had risen to 15.8 per cent, and 26.8 per cent of American investment abroad in 1971 was in the Community of Nine.
 The largest part of American investment in Europe, in contrast to that in most other areas, is in manufacturing industries rather than in petroleum or mining.

 The volume of direct American investment is perhaps more accurately seen from the annual expenditure of American companies on plant and equipment.
 Capital expenditure comprises capital transferred from the United States, capital raised in European money markets, and reinvested earnings.
-Annual capital expenditures in the Six by American firms totalled \$ 420 million in 1958 but is likely to be \$ 3,500 million for 1973.
-Capital expenditure in Britain is expected to be \$ 1,600 million in 1973.
+Annual capital expenditures in the Six by American firms totaled \$420 million in 1958 but is likely to be \$3.500 billion for 1973.
+Capital expenditure in Britain is expected to be \$1.600 billion in 1973.

-This American direct investment, has had an important impact on trade relations between the Community and the United States.
+This American direct investment has had an important impact on trade relations between the Community and the United States.
 As the multinational American corporations themselves often state, they have built plants in Europe in order to be closer to the markets to which they are selling.
 The United States, to take but one example, exports relatively few automobiles to Europe.
-This is not due to European barriers against American cars but primarily because the subsidiaries of the major American gutomobile firms are manufacturing cars in Europe made for European specifications and tastes.
-Today more and more American products whether computers or detergents, which might have been formerly manufactured in the United States and then exported to Europe are now being produced in Europe itself.
+This is not due to European barriers against American cars but primarily because the subsidiaries of the major American automobile firms are manufacturing cars in Europe made for European specifications and tastes.
+Today more and more American products, whether computers or detergents, which might have been formerly manufactured in the United States and then exported to Europe are now being produced in Europe itself.

-This development, of course, has had an impact on the level of American exports to Europe.
-It is impossible to ascertain the exact amount of American exports which are displaced by production in Europe.
-It is estimated, however, that today sales of American manufacturing subsidiaries in the Community are some three to four times greater thant the value of exports of American manufactured exports.
-U.S. direct investments in Europe have, however, also generated American exports, especially of capital equipment, from the mother company in the U.S. to the Community-based subsidiary.
-The output of these subsidiaries is however entirely produced for markets in Europe.
-This phenomenon is in contrast to that in other parts of the world, where output is often re-exported back to the United States.(1)
+This development, of course, has had an impact on the level of however, that today sales of American manufacturing subsidiaries in the

+American exports to Europe.
+It is impossible to ascertain the exact amount of manufactured exports.
+US direct investments in Europe have, however, also generated American exports, especially of capital equipment, from the mother company in the United States to the Community-based subsidiary.
+The output of these subsidiaries is however entirely produced for markets in